Kareem-Elzahra/AlienVault-OTX-URL-Extractor/README.md

 # AlienVault-OTX-URL-Extractor
-fetch url from AlienVault OTX
+chrome extention to fetch url from AlienVault OTX